Can Gutters Impact Roof Health?

 • Algae streaks or dark patches appear under gutters or on shingles

 Both residential roofing systems and commercial flat roofs suffer under clogged drainage.
 In large buildings, roof systems rely heavily on unobstructed scuppers and slope-based drainage.
-The Florida Building Code even addresses these requirements, including minimum slope and overflow mechanisms to ensure roof stability.
+The Florida Building Code’s roof drainage requirements address minimum slope and overflow mechanisms to ensure roof stability.
 When these systems are compromised, the risk of pooling, leaks, or collapse increases—especially during hurricane season.

-Understanding how humidity affects roofing materials only reinforces the importance of managing moisture at its source—often the gutterline.
+Understanding how moisture impacts roofing materials according to the National Roofing Contractors Association reinforces the importance of managing moisture at its source—often the gutterline.

 Smarter Maintenance: What Homeowners and Property Managers Can Do